RealLionelMuhire/hpo_admin/README.md

 4. For multiple choice: Add 2-4 options
 5. For true/false: Options are automatically set
 6. Set the correct answer and optional explanation
+7. Optionally associate with a playing card
+8. The creating admin will be automatically tracked

 ### Managing Packages
 1. Create questions first